kalliste/seL4-c89/C89-PROJECT.md

   `include/arch/x86/arch/machine/hardware.h` similarly lacks a return once the large-page branches are preprocessed away.

+  Casting the unused mode parameters to `(void)` and giving each helper an explicit return path satisfies the pedantic warnings, allowing the strict build to continue into the x86 fault shims.
+The remaining blockers now live in `src/arch/x86/api/faults.c`, where `Arch_handleFaultReply` and `Arch_setMRs_fault` both drop parameters on the floor and lack explicit return statements once the attribute shims collapse.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86 machine shims still emit `ULL` and `LL` constants that trigger